rmetzler/bliki/wiki/gpg/terrible.md

 illegitimate keys.
 GPG assumes everyone will be constantly on watch for unusual signing activity, and perfectly aware of the safety of their own keys at all times.

+Given that the GPG signature graph is largely public, it should be possible to moderate signatures using clique analysis, limiting the impact of a trusted party who signs inauthentic identities.
+Unfortunately, GPG makes it challenging to implement this by providing almost no support for iteratively deepening the local keyring by downloading signers' keys as needed.

 ## Interoperability